 Environmental Health - Toxic Substances Hydrology Program

-A pilot study provided the first baseline data on avian influenza virus (AIV) occurrence in underlying groundwater and documented the challenges for conducting a pathogen transport study during a disease outbreak.
+This pilot study provided baseline data on avian influenza virus (AIV) occurrence in groundwater underlying poultry farms and documented the challenges for conducting a pathogen transport study during a disease outbreak.

 The highly pathogenic AIV (HPAIV) H5N2 outbreak during 2014–15 was the largest animal health emergency in U.S. history and led to the loss of 50 million birds and significant economic loss (an estimated 3.3 billion dollars) to the poultry and associated industries.
 HPAIV outbreaks in commercial poultry in the United States have historically been rare events, with only three outbreaks documented prior to 2014–15 (1924, 1983, and 2004).